RosemaryPang/SoDA-Final-Project/README.md

   It then gives the code to merge this new file with User.csv based on User id.

 #  "soda501maps.r"
   This file provides R code for finding the geolocation of the business and changing the size and color of the businesses according to the number of reviews and stars.
-Additionally, 2000 Decennial Census data is merged to add contextual information such as tract-level poverty to the maps.
+Additionally, 2000 Decennial Census data is used to add contextual information such as tract-level poverty to the maps.

  # "Friend network.R"
   This file provides code for plotting a basic network strucuture for reviewer-friend network.
 We will include network attributes in the next step.